manosbatsis/corda-lean-state/docs/state-model.md

 ## Overriding QueryableState

-If besides all other options available you still want to directly customise overrides  for `QueryableState` you can do so.
+If besides all other options available you still want to directly customise overrides  for `QueryableState` you can do so in your interface.
 The annotation processor will honor them by not generating its own.

 ```kotlin